flyingbee-software/flyingbee-pdf-converter-sdk-android/README.md

 - **The demo application source code** in this repository (`FPPDFFramework_Demo_Android/` and `FPPDFFramework_Demo_Android_CPP/` — the Kotlin/Compose apps and the Gradle project files) is open source and licensed under the [Apache License 2.0](LICENSE).
 You are free to copy, modify and reuse it in your own projects.
 - **The `FPPDFFramework.aar` binary** (the Kotlin API classes, the self-contained `libFPPDFFramework.so` and its public headers) is a **commercial product**.
 It is *not* covered by the Apache license above and requires a valid Flyingbee license to ship in a released app.
 See [License Options and Free Trial](#license-options-and-free-trial).

-In short: the sample code is free to use; the SDK it links against is not.

 ## Acknowledgements